LikithViswanath/MUSIC-LUCENE/README.md

 • Ensured Robust Error Handling by incorporating custom exception management and logging to address issues effectively and improve service reliability.

-• Deployed with Docker Compose for containerization and orchestration, incorporating Keycloak for secure identity and access management, and utilized Spring Cloud Sleuth and Zipkin for distributed tracing and performance monitoring.
+• Deployed with Docker Compose for containerization and orchestration.

 ## Tech Stack